Our History

 who was a wonderful friend, tutor and inspirational guide”.

-Luckily In 1981, the Queensland Government established a Department of Cultural Affairs announcing a plan for assisting non-profit cultural organizations to acquire their own building by offering a dollar-for-dollar subsidy on the cost of the building to help non-profit community organizations.
-Late in l981 the Beaudesert Shire Council and area Member Vonda Youngman, offered to the Group a 1000 sq.m. piece of land on Wongawallan Road to build their own space.
-This was to become the first Cultural Complex in the Beaudesert Shire.
+In 1981 the Queensland Government established a Department of Cultural Affairs announcing a plan for assisting non-profit cultural organizations to acquire their own building by offering a dollar-for-dollar subsidy on the cost of the building to help non-profit community organizations.
+Late in l981 the Beaudesert Shire Council offered a 1000 sq.m. piece of land on Wongawallan Road to build on.
+This was to become the first cultural complex in the Beaudesert Shire.

-The building took shape in just 6 months from February to June of 1983 with David Davis as the chief volunteer and many husbands of members helping as they could.
+The building took shape in just 6 months from February to June of 1983 with David Davis as the chief volunteer.
 Fundraising continued throughout construction as they were required to pay contractors in full before the council would allow them the other half.
-Needless to say, it was a stressful time.

-The official opening took place at 2 p.m.on Saturday September 10th, 1983.
-Within twelve months, the Group was debt free and has gone from strength to strength ever since.
+The official opening took place at 2pm on Saturday September 10th 1983.
+Within twelve months, TMCA was debt free and has gone from strength to strength ever since.

-In 1994, after many more years of fundraising, another building was constructed to cater for the growing membership which now houses our Patchwork, Embroidery, Machine Sewing, Wearable Arts, Botanic Drawing, Life Drawing, Natural Weaving, “ The Yarners” and the Wood Artisans groups.
+In 1994 after many more years of fundraising, another building was constructed to cater for the growing membership which now houses our patchwork, embroidery, machine sewing, wearable arts, botanic drawing, life drawing, natural weaving, and wood artisans groups.

-In 2000 a Pottery Studio was also added to our complex, and in 2015 a Kiln Shed and new venting system were added with the help of a grant.
+In 2000 a pottery studio was also added to our complex, and in 2015 a kiln shed and new venting system were added with the help of a grant ‘Gambling Community

 Tamborine Mountain Creative Arts Inc. are proud to provide the venue to nurture arts and crafts within our mountain community.